andreykobal/saga-multiverse-hackathon/README.md

 * Edit the deploy script to pass in your name and ticker/uri depending on standard
 * Edit the contractUri method in the contract and add your OpenSea collection URI
 * Edit the mint script and add your token uri, contract address and account address of the account you want to mint to.
-* Deploy with `npx hardhat run --network mantle scripts/deploy721.js` for ERC-721
+* Deploy with `npx hardhat run --network scripts/deploy721.js` for ERC-721
-* * Deploy with `npx hardhat run --network mantle scripts/deploy1155.js` for ERC-1155
+* * Deploy with `npx hardhat run --network YOUR_NETWORK scripts/deploy1155.js` for ERC-1155
-* Mint with `npx hardhat run --network mantle scripts/mint.js`
+* Mint with `npx hardhat run --network YOUR_NETWORK scripts/mint.js`
-* Check balance of ERC-1155 with `npx hardhat run --network mantle scripts/balances.js`
+* Check balance of ERC-1155 with `npx hardhat run --network YOUR_NETWORK scripts/balances.js`

 Contract code inspired from Opensea: https://github.com/ProjectOpenSea/meta-transactions/blob/main/contracts/ERC721MetaTransactionMaticSample.sol
 This is for gas-less transactions when transferring assets.
 Users dont have to pay that extra gas, and get a better experience.